 Audit risk Assurance procedure Results and conclusions Financial sustainability While the Council's financial stability remains secure in the short-term, the Council has Reviewed the Council's annual budget setting arrangements.
 The Council continues to forecast a challenging medium to long-term financial position. reported an unaddressed structural budget deficit estimated to be between £4 - £5 million as it moves into the 2022/23 financial Assessed of the Council's medium to long term financial strategy.
 We confirmed assumptions and judgements used by the Council in its forecasting are reasonable. year.
-The Council forecasts that in the period to 2025, in gross terms, Reviewed and assessed the budget monitoring arrangements with a The Covid-19 pandemic adds additional pressure and uncertainty.
+The Council forecasts that in the Reviewed and assessed the budget The Covid-19 pandemic period to 2025, in gross terms, monitoring arrangements with a adds additional pressure and uncertainty.